 As we grew I just kept taking on more of whatever needed to get done, like answering the phone or emails from advertisers who wanted to get more traffic & sales from Polyvore.
 That turned into me doing ad sales and then hiring a real sales team (because I didn't know what I was doing, but at least trying it for a while taught me what to look for).
 I then did the same for a few other groups.

-And then one day I looked around and more than half of the company was reporting into me and then I ended up as CEO.
+And then one day I looked around and more than half of the company was reporting to me and then I ended up as CEO.

-As a Product manager in more matured organization, we would need to negotiate with engineering group between “Product Feature” work and “Operational Excellence” work and like how much effort will go into these buckets.
-How you would advice for product manager to handle these situations?
-Any off the hand % resource effort which you have seen in your experience?
+As a Product manager in a more matured organization, we would need to negotiate with engineering group between “Product Feature” work and “Operational Excellence” work and like how much effort will go into these buckets.
+How you would advise a product manager to handle these situations?
+Any off hand % resource effort which you have seen in your experience?